Panasonic G80 vs Sony RX10 IV

 - More modern: Was introduced somewhat (11 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the G80 emerges as the winner of the contest (13 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the G80 comes out slightly ahead of the RX10 IV (13 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic G80 and the Sony RX10 IV place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.